qiray/MarkovTextGenerator/README.md

 ```

 ### License
-This plugin uses GNU GPL3.
+This program uses GNU GPL3.
 For more information see the LICENSE file.